chainer/chainer/docs/source/chainerx/tutorial/index.rst

 .. note::

-    The code above is device agnostic meaning that you can exectute it on any backend by simply wrapping the code with a device scope.
+    The code above is device agnostic, meaning that you can exectute it on any backend by simply wrapping the code with a device scope.

 Relation to Chainer
 -------------------